nrwl/infrastructure-interview/modules/aws-networking/README.md

 ## Inputs

-At a minimum, your module should acceps the following variables to execute:
+At a minimum, your module should accept the following variables to execute:

 - The CIDR blocks of the two VPCs
 - The subnet definitions for each of the VPCs with the required information in the [Subnets](#subnets) section.